 The concert series will run from mid-June through the end of July on Thursday evenings on our beautiful back lawn and amphitheater.
 The event is open and free to the public and guests are encouraged to come early and picnic on the lawn.
-Guests can bring their own food or enjoy selections from an on-site food truck and beverages from our sponsored Beer Garden in the Pavilion.
+Guests can bring their own food or enjoy selections from on-site food trucks and beverages from our beer and wine garden in the Pavilion.

 Music has always had the power to bring communities together and cross the boundaries of geography, economics, religion and culture.
 Pitch and beat connect to the emotions, creating a direct line to the human ability to respond, understand and have compassion.
 This is what is great – when an audience is transported by sound to a greater sense of our potential.

 This summer the party will be at Abington Art Center!

 June 20 | Rio Mira, Colombia | Ecuador

 Presented by Rydal Park, a Presby’s Inspired Life Community.

 Fronted by singer Karla Kanora, Rio Mira is an exciting recording collaboration between artists from neighboring Ecuador and Colombia.
 Their debut album, released on a ZZK’s sub label AYA Records is produced by Iván Benavides (involved in Latin Gram my-winning groups like Choq Quib Town and Los Giateros de San Jacinto) and Ivis Flies (producer of Latin Grammy-winning social heritage project De Taitas y Mamas) and is guided by the distinctive percussive tones of the marimba, an all-important ingredient of this socially conscious project.

 June 27 | Magdaliz Roura & Her Latin Ensemble Crisol, Pan Latin